Republic of China (1912–1949): 1912–1916: Founding

 Yuan was elected the first formal president of the ROC in 1913.
 He ruled by military power and ignored the republican institutions established by his predecessor, threatening to execute Senate members who disagreed with his decisions.
-He soon dissolved the ruling Kuomintang (KMT) party, banned "secret organizations" (which implicitly included the KMT), and ignored the provisional constitution.
+After the failed 1913 revolt by the governors of several southern Chinese provinces and supporters of Kuomintang, he dissolved Kuomintang, banned "secret organizations" (which implicitly included the KMT), and ignored the provisional constitution.
 Ultimately, Yuan declared himself Emperor of China in 1915.
 The new ruler of China tried to increase centralization by abolishing the provincial system; however, this move angered the gentry along with the provincial governors, who were usually military men.